textX/textx-tools/README.md

 way core textX library will be kept to its minimum in terms of dependencies and code size.

+This tool is pluggable.
+You can define your own subcommands.
+See `setup.py`.

 # For what it is used?

  - textX project scaffolding (three types of projects: language, generator, application)